azarboon/cheat-sheet-aws/README.md

 Standard resolution (default) has 1 min interval.
 Custom metrics can go to high resolution (1s), and their alarm can be triggered every 10s, 30s, or any multiple of 60s.

 Cloudwatch instance recovery: Cloudwatch **alarm** for system status check (StatusCheckFailed_System metric), and set it to do an action named EC2 Instance Recovery.
 Everything (ebs, ips, placement group etc) remains same but instance store gets wiped out.

-### Lambda

-Lambda by default has access to Internet.
-VPC-enabled lambda needs a NAT gateway (and its subject to routing rules).
-To connect to VPC-resources, Lambda needs subnet IDs and security group IDs

-Cloudwatch metrics track number of requests, latency per request, requests resulting in error.

-Supported runtimes: C#/.NET , Go, Java, Node.js, Python, Ruby

-To optimize performance: use provisioned capacity, optimize static initialization, change memory-settings (memory is proportional to vCPU).
-Reuse code / dependency with Lambda Layers.

-Lambda IAM role to access S3 bucket:
-* Same account: grant permission to role, verify there is no explicit deny in bucket policy
-* Different accounts: grant permissions on both role and bucket policy

-Limits:
-* Env variable size: 4 KB.
-* Deployment through container image or zip file, max 50 or 250 MB respectivcely
-* Disk (/tmp): 512 MB
-* Max duration: 15 min (900s)

-Invocation:
-* synchronous: retry / error handling by invoker (nothing by default). e.g. API, ALB
-* Asynchronous: two retries (3 in total).
-Destination or DLQ for failed attempts. e.g. S3, SNS, SES
-* Poll-based: Sync invocation, retry based on data expiration in data source. e.g. Kinesis, SQS, DynamoDB Streams In async invocation, DLQ has to be on Lambda side.
-In (Lambda + SQS), (Lambda + SNS), (Lambda + S3 event) scenarios, DLQ must be set on SQS, Lambda, Lambda respectively.

 ### Simple Queue Service